exersalza/FivemCipherFinder/README.md

 - `--plug-dir`: Specify a Plugin directory.
 See the `plugins` directory for further information.
 Keep in mind, that the Script needs to be able to access the choosen directory.
 - `-w|--no-wizard`: Don't run the eraser wizard after the program ran.
 - `--get-remote-plugins`: Download the latest plugins from the remote repository.
+- `--no-deobfs`: Skip the De Obfuscation part, can help when you get the MemoryError error.

 Example Command: `find-cipher -v --plug-dir ~/cipherfinderPlugins`